-- MRG-1.
-KGE' is used to rank the performance of the 11 strategies (QMN-1 to QMN-3, QMR-1 to QMN-3, INT-1 to INT-3, and MAL-1 to MAL-2) as a CC cannot reflect the magnitude difference (e.g., bias) between target and reference series.
-The first three cases of the 11 strategies are merged using squared KGE' as the weight.
-The individual weight is assigned 0 if KGE' is negative. - MRG-2.
-The median of the three selected strategies in MRG-1 is used as the estimated data.
+MRG-1: KGE is used to rank the performance of the 11 strategies (QMN-1 to 3, QMR-1 to 3, INT-1 to 3, and MAL-1 to 2) as CC cannot reflect the magnitude difference (e.g., bias) between target and reference

-3.3.3 Generating serially complete records

-- Step-5.
-In this step, Step-3 and Step-4 are repeated based on 70 % of data of s from the observation period.
-Then, the KGE' of estimates from all strategies is calculated using the remaining 30 % of observations.
-MAL-1 and MAL-2 are not repeated because they are trained on 70% of observations.
-Although the evaluation samples are different among stations, the results are reliable and stable as shown in the results section.
-This step is implemented because QMN-1 to QMN-4, QMR-1 to QMR-4, and INT-1 in Step-4 use all data of s from the observation period to select stations, estimate empirical CDFs, and carry out regression.
-This potential overfitting problem could lead to the better performance of these strategies in the observation period but worse performance in the reconstruction period.
-KGE' calculated in Step-4 can represent the accuracy of estimates in the observation period, while KGE' calculated in Step-5 can represent the accuracy of estimates in the reconstruction period. - Step-6.
-In the observation period, the strategy with the highest KGE' in Step-4 is selected to contribute the extension/reconstruction to the SCDNA.
-In the reconstruction period, first, the strategy with the highest KGE' in Step-5 is determined; then, the estimates from the corresponding strategy in Step-4 are used to constitute the SCDNA because the empirical CDF and regression based on all observations in Step-4 could be more representative than the 70 % of observations in Step-5. - Step-7.
-Estimates in Step-6 are corrected for certain climatological biases using station data from the observation period.
-Precipitation estimates are often subjected to wet-day bias.
+351 weight is assigned zero if KGE is negative.
+352 MRG-2: The median of the three selected strategies in MRG-1 is used as the estimated data.
+353 3.3.3 Generating serially complete records 354 Step-5: In this step, Step-3 and -4 are repeated based on 70% data of s in the observation period.
+Then, the KGE of 355 estimates from all strategies are calculated using the remaining 30% observations.
+MAL-1 and 2 are not repeated because they are trained on the 70% observations.
+This step is implemented because QMN-1 to 4, QMR-1 to 4, and 356 357 INT-1 in Step-4 use all data of s in the observation period to select stations, estimate empirical CDFs and carry out 358 regression.
+This potential overfitting problem could lead to better performance of these strategies in the observation 359 period but worse performance in the reconstruction period.
+KGE calculated in Step-4 can represent the accuracy of 360 estimates in the observation period, while KGE calculated in Step-5 can represent the accuracy of estimates in the 361 reconstruction period.
+Step-6: In the observation period, the strategy with the highest KGE in Step-4 is selected to contribute the 362 extension/reconstruction to the SCDNA.
+In the reconstruction period, first, the strategy with the highest KGE in Step-363 5 is determined; then, the estimates from the corresponding strategy in Step-4 are used to constitute the SCDNA 364 365 because the empirical CDF and regression based on all observations in Step-4 could be more representative than the 70% observations in Step-5.
+366 367 Step-7: Estimates in Step-6 are corrected for certain climatological biases using station data in the observation period.
+368 Precipitation estimates are often subjected to wet-day bias.
 Two methods are implemented to address this problem.
 First, QM is performed based on the CDF of s in Step-3.
-However, QM may reduce the accuracy of estimated precipitation in some cases, for which the method used in Beck et al. (2019) is adopted.
-This method subtracts a tiny value (0.01 mm) from the original precipitation series and rescales the series to restore the original mean value.
-This operation is repeated until the estimated series shows an equal number of wet days $(> 0.5 \,\mathrm{mm}\,\mathrm{d}^{-1})$ with observations of s.
-In addition to wet-day bias correction, mean value correction is implemented.
-The ratio between the mean values of precipitation estimates and observations is calculated for the observation period, which is used to rescale estimated series in both observation and reconstruction periods.
-For T{\min} and T{\max} , QM correction and mean value correction are also implemented.
+However, QM may reduce the accuracy of estimated 369 370 precipitation in some cases, for which the method used in Beck et al. (2019) is adopted.
+This method subtracts a tiny 371 value (0.01 mm) from the original precipitation series and rescales the series to restore the original mean value.
+This 372 operation is repeated until the estimated series show equal number of wet days (>0.5 mm d-1) with observations of s.
+373 In addition to wet-day bias correction, mean-value correction is implemented.
+The ratio between the mean values of 374 precipitation estimates and observations is calculated in the observation period, which is used to rescale estimated 375 series in both observation and reconstruction periods.
+For T{min} and T{max} , QM correction and mean-value correction are 376 also implemented.
+377 Step-8: The accuracy of the SCDNA is evaluated and compared to benchmark datasets based on actual observations 378 (Fig. 5).
+Then, the estimates are replaced by observations whenever possible to generate the final SCDNA.
+Very 379 occasionally, estimated T{\min} could be larger than estimated T{\max} , for which T{\max} is replaced by the maximum T{\max} , and 380 T{\min} is replaced by the minimum T{\min} of the estimates from the 16 strategies.